 However, the pandemic was a setback for carpooling.
 Suddenly, privacy took precedence over transportation costs or time spent behind the wheel.
 All car-sharing companies suffered significant losses.
 However, this business is making a comeback.

 One could argue that autonomous driving can be charged as a premium to generate a new revenue stream as drivers gain time and are willing to pay an additional price for this premium.
 And this is likely to remain the case for a while.
 However, if the cost of additional sensors and infrastructure expenditure is negligible, all that remains is the software and data processing.
-Overall, this will reduce prices and sales for manufacturers.
+Overall, this will lower prices and sales for manufacturers.

-In this respect, Tesla’s Full-Self Driving (FSD) is a pioneer: more than 80% of the Tesla fleet is equipped with hardware 3 that can operate FSD.
+In this respect, Tesla's Full-Self Driving (FSD) is a pioneer: more than 80% of the Tesla fleet is equipped with hardware 3 that can operate the FSD.
 Similarly, Tesla controls FSD distribution to its drivers through over-the-air update capabilities.
 Tesla could sell FSD to all owners of these vehicles at no additional cost.

 Welcome to the new world of the automotive business.